trippster08/genome_skimming_LAB/README.md

 This protocol is to analyze paired-end or single-read demultiplexed illumina sequences for the purpose of recovering mitochondrial genomes from genomic DNA libraries.
 This pipeline is designed to use Hydra, Smithsonian's HPC, to run fastQC, fastp, MitoFinder, and SPAdes.
 The pipeline assumes you have a current hydra account and are capable of accessing the SI network, either in person or through VPN.
 Our pipeline is specifically written for MacOS, but is compatible with Windows.
 See https://confluence.si.edu/display/HPC/Logging+into+Hydra to see differences between MacOS and Windows in accessing Hydra.

+This protocol currently includes methods to trim raw reads, assemble trimmed reads, and annotate assemblies.
+It does not yet include what to do with your assembled mitogenome, including checking for compelete annotation, quality of assembly and annotation, submission to GenBank, etc. I hope to add many of these steps soon.

 ## Local Computer Configuration
 Make a project directory, and mulitple subdirectories on your local computer.
 Make this wherever you want to store your projects.
 Hydra is not made for long-term storage, so raw sequences, jobs, results, etc should all be kept here when your analyses are finished.
 Although it is not necessary, I use the same directory pattern locally as I use in Hydra.